opportunities

 Research Visitors

 I am generally happy to host Ph.D. students and PostDocs as visitors (who can visit with their own funding), and I will prioritize based on capacity and matching interests.
-King’s College London has an internal program for supporting research visitors.

-Please take into account that the process of approval of research visitors which can take about 2-3 months.
+Please take into account that the process of approval of research visitors can take about 2-3 months.